dekvall/bronzeman-mode/README.md

 Use the chat command `!bronzemanunlocks` to see how many items you have unlocked so far.

 I will probably add more features in the future.

-Suggestions welcome.
+Suggestions are very welcome!